 To your left is the road that goes to Hanle and it is 50 km from there.
 If you went to Hanle, you will have to backtrack 50 km again to Loma and then continue on the road to Nyoma, Mahe, and Sumdo.

 This is actually an ideal way to do it to ensure that the journey does not turn out to be too long.
-But, if must do it in a single day, please ensure that you leave Pangong Tso as early as possible, possibly by the first light of the day.
+But, if you must do it in a single day, please ensure that you leave Pangong Tso as early as possible, possibly by the first light of the day.

-Accommodation at Tso Moriri
+Where to Stay at Tso Moriri

 There are several hotels, guest houses, homestays, and campsites in Karzok where you may choose to stay.
 For names and phone numbers of some of the hotels at Tso Moriri, please read Guest Houses, Camp Sites, and Hotels At Karzok.